Set Up an Oura Ring for the First Time

 6. Once paired, go to the app settings to select your age, height, and other personal details.
 Your app settings can be found in the upper left-hand corner of your Home tab, by tapping on the menu icon.

-Oura will also guide you through initial onboarding steps, helping you explore all new features and content available in your Oura app.
-Feel feel to check out this section of articles to learn more about your Oura app and all the features that come included with your ring and Oura Membership (if applicable).
+Oura will also guide you through initial onboarding steps, helping you explore all new features and content available in your Oura App.
+Feel feel to check out this article to learn more about your Oura App and all the features that come included with your ring and Oura Membership (if applicable).

 What's in the box?

 Here's what to expect when your Oura Ring arrives.

 The first thing you will see when you open the box is your Oura ring.
 Black, Silver, Stealth, or Gold.

 You’ll find your ring resting on its size-specific charger.
 Underneath your ring, you’ll find a USB-A to USB-C power cable.
 Learn more about how to use your Gen3 charger here!